-Here’s A List Of Ways You Can Help Support Those Affected By Australia’s ‘Catastrophic’ Bushfires
+Here’s How You Can Help Support Those Affected By Australia’s Catastrophic Bushfires

-Here’s how you can help support those affected by Australia’s bushfire emergency right now
+Read on to find out all the ways you can help support those affected by Australia’s bushfire emergency right now.

 Donating to the NSW Rural Fire Service helps to sustain the efforts of the NSW firefighters, who rely on volunteers and contributions from the public.
 You can donate to the NSW Rural Fire Service here.

 Imagine seeing your 6 year old son fly off in an Army chopper while you stay behind in a town engulfed in orange smoke.

 That’s what happened to Cherrie Meloury in Omeo on Saturday.

 “I was brave for my son.”

 Her son is safe with his grandma. pic.twitter.com/aQFYUFrzop